How to teach Reported Speech

 teach-reported-speech

-Reporting Questions: There are different sets of changes for questions when moving from direct speech to reported speech depending on the type of question being reported.
+Reporting Questions: There are different sets of changes for questions when moving from direct speech to reported speech.
+This depends on the type of question being reported.

 teach-reported-speech teach-reported-speech